doimaesalong/mystuffs/nodemcu_api_en.md

 on(event, function cb())

 ####Parameters
-event: string, which can be: "connection", "reconnection", "disconnection", "receive", "sent"<br />
+`event`: string, which can be: "connection", "reconnection", "disconnection", "receive", "sent"<br />
-function cb(net.socket, [string]): callback function.
+`function cb(net.socket, [string])`: callback function.
 The first param is the socket.<br />
-If  event is"receive",  the second param is received data in string.
+If event is "receive",  the second param is received data in string.

 ####Returns
-nil
+`nil`

 ####Example